 Last night I did the usual.
-I decided I was too tired to ‘shower off’ the humid grunge from the rainy long day of toting kids to camp and swim team and a birthday party and then spending the evening at my daughter’s swim meet.
-Instead, I washed my face and looked up into the mirror to do the usual self-critique of identifying all the wrinkles, break-outs, dark circles and greasy hair…that reflected in the bright unforgiving mirror.
+I decided I was too tired to shower off the humid grunge from the rainy long day of toting kids to camp and swim team and a birthday party and then spending the evening at my daughter’s swim meet.
+Instead, I washed my face and looked up into the mirror to do the usual self-critique: identifying all the wrinkles, break-outs, dark circles and greasy hair…reflected in the bright unforgiving mirror.

 Then I caught my eyes.

 I had a moment…